- The Nexo Cryptocurrency Interest Account

 This Nexo review lists the above points for those who tend to distrust as a default– skepticism leads to deep research.
 Nexo’s unknown profitability carries implications for depositors and NEXO token holders, but the platform has yet to have a significant issue.

-Nexo seems like a trustworthy company, but it would greatly benefit from more involvement of its leadership team on the communications front.
+Nexo seems like a trustworthy company, but it would greatly benefit from more communications involvement from its leadership.

 How Does Nexo Make Money?